holmesr19/resume/readme.md

 ### Projects
 #### Personal
-* [Hockey Analytics Dashboards](https://github.com/holmesr19/canessiteui) - An Angular 8 front-end for the publicly available NHL API ([unofficial documentation](https://github.com/dword4/nhlapi#game-ids)) that leverages Material Design and D3.js that allows users to easily find content they enjoy and craft data-driven narratives.
+* [Hockey Analytics Dashboards](https://github.com/holmesr19/canessiteui) - An Angular 8 front-end for the publicly available NHL API ([unofficial documentation](https://github.com/dword4/nhlapi#game-ids)) that leverages Material Design and D3.js to allows users to easily find content they enjoy and craft data-driven narratives.
-* [Hurricanes Twitter Bot](https://twitter.com/HurricanesBot) - Deployed Matt Donders' Python [hockey game bot](https://github.com/mattdonders/nhl-twitter-bot) to a Google Cloud Compute instance that live-tweets all Carolina Hurricanes' game events (goals, penalties, period start and end, etc.)
+* Personal Webpage - Full stack application using Python and Angular that features personal and professional information as well as a blog.
 * Latin Language Analysis Tool - A powerful analysis engine built on the APIs exposed by [Latin WordNet](https://latinwordnet.exeter.ac.uk/) and the Perseus Project (Morpheus morphology API) that helps students and teachers read, annotate, save and export passages from popular pre-loaded texts or user-supplied passages.
 Pre-loaded texts come from [Perseus open data](https://www.perseus.tufts.edu/hopper/opensource/download), which had to be converted from XML to JSON.
 That data itself is available in a separate repository.
+* [Hurricanes Twitter Bot](https://twitter.com/HurricanesBot) - Deployed Matt Donders' Python [hockey game bot](https://github.com/mattdonders/nhl-twitter-bot) to a Google Cloud Compute instance that live-tweets all Carolina Hurricanes' game events (goals, penalties, period start and end, etc.)

 #### Class Projects
 * CSCI 335, [Ancient Graffiti Project](http://ancientgraffiti.org/about/) - Worked on a Maven project to create index pages  that display every graffito in Pompeii and Herculaneum alphabetically by description using Java servlets and JSP's.